 The University of Chicago is providing Overleaf Professional features for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

 For more information on using LaTeX and Overleaf, please see this guide compiled by UChicago Library Services: https://guides.lib.uchicago.edu/latex/overleaf.

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your University of Chicago single sign on.

-Join a community of authors at The University of Chicago
+Join a community of over 5229 authors at The University of Chicago

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!